jguamie/algorithms/notes/java-classes.md

 * `static char toLowerCase(char ch)` Converts the character argument to lowercase using case mapping information from the UnicodeData file.
 * `static char toUpperCase(char ch)` Converts the character argument to uppercase using case mapping information from the UnicodeData file.
 ## String
+* `String(char[] value)` Allocates a new String so that it represents the sequence of characters currently contained in the character array argument.
 * `char charAt(int index)` Returns the char value at the specified index.
 * `boolean contains(CharSequence s)` Returns true if and only if this string contains the specified sequence of char values.
 * `boolean endsWith(String suffix)` Tests if this string ends with the specified suffix.